getodk/docs/form-regex.rst

 Regular Expressions
 ---------------------

 A regular expression is a special text string for describing a search pattern.
+Regular expressions find an important use in specifying constraints in your forms.
+You might want to set constraints on the length, character set allowed and various other fields in the data input by the user.
+All this can be achieved by using regular expression constraints in your form.

 Some basic operations on regular expressions are:

 1. **Boolean or**: A vertical bar separates alternatives.
 For example, *gray|grey* can match *gray* or *grey*.
 2. **Grouping Parentheses**: They are used to define the scope and precedence of the operators.
 For example, *gray|grey* and *gr(a|e)y* are equivalent patterns which both describe the set of *gray* or *grey*.